Trisong Detsen: Debates

-Tri Songdetsen, hosted a famous two-year debate from 792-794, known in Western scholarship as the "Council of Lhasa" (although it took place at Samye at quite a distance from Lhasa) outside the capital.
+Trisong Detsen, hosted a famous two-year debate from 792 to 794, known in Western scholarship as the "Council of Lhasa" (although it took place at Samye at quite a distance from Lhasa) outside the capital.
 He sponsored a Dharma debate between the Chan Buddhist Moheyan, who represented the third documented wave of Chan dissemination in Tibet, and the scholar Kamalaśīla, a student of Śāntarakṣita.
 Effectively the debate was between the Chinese and Indian Buddhist traditions as they were represented in Tibet.

 Sources differ about both the nature of the debate as well as the victor.
-Stein (1972: p.
-66-67) holds that Kamalaśīla disseminated a "gradualist approach" to enlightenment, consisting of purificatory sādhanā such as cultivating the pāramitās.
+Stein (1972: p.66–67) holds that Kamalaśīla disseminated a "gradualist approach" to enlightenment, consisting of purificatory sādhanā such as cultivating the pāramitās.
 Kamalaśīla's role was to ordain Tibetans as Buddhist monks and propagate Buddhist philosophy as it had flourished in India.
-Stein (1972: p.
-66-67) holds that Kamalaśīla was victorious in the debate and that Tri Songdetsen sided with Kamalaśīla.
+Stein (1972: p.66–67) holds that Kamalaśīla was victorious in the debate and that Tri Songdetsen sided with Kamalaśīla.

 Stupa construction

-Tri Songdetsen is also traditionally associated with the construction of Boudhanath in the Kathmandu Valley in Nepal.
+Trisong Detsen is also traditionally associated with the construction of Boudhanath in the Kathmandu Valley in Nepal.

 The role of Padmasambhava on the other hand was to establish the teaching of Buddhist Tantra in Tibet.
-During the reign of Tri Songdetsen the combined efforts of Padmasambhava, Śāntarakṣita and Kamalaśīla established both the Indian Buddhist philosophical interpretation and Buddhist tantra in Tibet.
+During the reign of Trisong Detsen the combined efforts of Padmasambhava, Śāntarakṣita and Kamalaśīla established both the Indian Buddhist philosophical interpretation and Buddhist tantra in Tibet.

 Political and military activities

-In 763 Trisong Detsen sent an army of 200,000 men to the border with Tang China, defeating the forces there and then continuing on to take Chang'an, the Tang Chinese capital, forcing Emperor Daizong of Tang to flee the capital.
-In 783 a peace treaty was negotiated between China and Tibet giving Tibet all lands in present-day Qinghai.
+In 763, Trisong Detsen sent an army of 200,000 men to the border with the Chinese Tang dynasty, defeating the forces there and then continuing on to take Chang'an, the Tang capital, forcing Emperor Daizong of Tang to flee the capital.
+In 783, a peace treaty was negotiated between China and Tibet, giving Tibet all lands in present-day Qinghai.

-The King also formed an alliance with Nanzhao in 778, joining forces to attack the Chinese in modern Sichuan.
-However, Nanzhao launched the battle of Shenchuan to break away from Tibet in 794 and restored the alliance with Tang China.
+He also formed an alliance with Nanzhao in 778, joining forces to attack China in modern Sichuan.
+However, Nanzhao launched the Battle of Shenchuan to break away from Tibet in 794 and restored the alliance with China.

 Trisong Detsen next sought to expand westward, reaching the Amu Darya and threatening the Abbasid Caliph, Harun ar-Rashid.
-The Caliph was concerned enough to establish an alliance with the Chinese emperor.
+The Caliph was concerned enough to establish an alliance with China.
 Trisong Detsen would be preoccupied with Arab wars in the west while taking pressure off his Chinese opponents to the east and north until his rule ended in 797.